kevin-m-knight-gs/legend-sdlc/docs/re-architecture.md

   (`legend-sdlc-core`), because configuration updates are expressed entirely as `ProjectFileOperation`s against a `FileModificationContext` and are needed by local tooling too (e.g. adding a dependency to a local checkout).
 The extraction doc placed it in the server only because L3 did not exist in its world view.
+Note the layout-reconciliation companion plan intends to *replace* the imperative write-side contract (`collectUpdateProjectConfigurationOperations` on structures and extensions) with a declarative build-and-reconcile model — so the extraction should route all structure/extension write logic through a single dispatch point and treat the imperative contract as legacy scaffolding, not new public SPI (seam R1, §6).
 - A second, forced addition follows from a founding design principle: **the project *structure* is universal and portable — the same structure works on GitHub, GitLab, or any other platform — while project structure *extensions* exist to handle the particulars of a